dart-lang/site-www/src/_guides/libraries/library-tour.md

   Person(this.firstName, this.lastName);

-  // Override hashCode using Object's static hashing functions.
+  // Override hashCode using the static hashing methods
+  // provided by the `Object` class.
   @override
   int get hashCode => Object.hash(firstName, lastName);

-  // You should generally implement operator == if you
+  // You should generally implement operator `==` if you
-  // override hashCode.
+  // override `hashCode`.
   @override
   bool operator ==(dynamic other) {
     return other is Person &&